 - Disclosing tablets – these contain a harmless dye which stains the dental plaque.
 This makes it easier to see where the plaque is when you are brushing.
 This helps you to make sure that you are brushing your teeth properly.
 Your dentist, chemist or supermarket will stock these.

-- Fluoride mouth wash – It is important to note that mouth wash should only be used as a complimentary method to brushing and flossing.
+- Fluoride mouthwash – It is important to note that mouthwash should only be used as a complementary method to brushing and flossing.
 It isn’t sufficient to be used on its own.

 How do I clean my removable brace?